TritonDataCenter/node-vasync/README.md

     * closed: true when close() has been called on the queue
     * ended: true when all tasks have completed processing, and no more processing will occur
+    * killed: true when kill() has been called on the queue

 * Hooks (for compatibility with node-async):